Gezzunder/Spawn-select/README.md

     [] execVM "addons\DRNSpawn.sqf";
 };

-Then, at the bottom of the description.ext insert #include "addons\DRNdialogs.hpp"
+Next, at the bottom of your description.ext insert #include "addons\DRNdialogs.hpp"

+The next step is within your server.pbo

+Locate, within the compiles folder, and look for dayzPlayerLogin2 = [_worldspace,_state]; (it's about line 236)

+Change that to dayzPlayerLogin2 = [_worldspace,_state,_randomSpot];

+Repack your PBOs (don't forget the path property for the server.pbo) and you're done.